Vintrae/web-crawler/README.md

 # web-crawler
 A simple web crawler written in Python.

-Despite the various amount of links that can be fetched from an HTML file, this crawler only pays attention to those in <a> tags.
+Despite the various amount of links that can be fetched from an HTML file, this crawler only pays attention to those in "\<a\>" tags.
 The way it works is that the initial link is provided as an argument to the program.
 For example:
 ```
 C:\> python crawler.py https://www.bbc.co.uk/